PostgreSQL Limits

 256 GiB RAM 997

 For databases with high connection requirements, we recommend using connection pooling, backed by PgBouncer.
-However, each database cluster only supports 21 PgBouncer pools and 100 connections.
-If you require more pools or connections than this, contact support.
+Each database cluster supports 21 PgBouncer pools and up to 1,000 connections, depending on the plan size.
+If you need more pools or connections than this, contact support.

 • To maintain cluster stability, users cannot access the superuser role.

-• We do not currently support migrating managed database clusters on DigitalOcean to other managed database clusters on DigitalOcean.
+• We do not currently support migrating managed database clusters on DigitalOcean to other managed database clusters on DigitalOcean using continuous migration.
 For example, you cannot migrate a managed database cluster from one DigitalOcean account to another.
+However, you can migrate with a dump.

 Known Issues